Welcome to Teacher Education

 A. All education courses require you to visit schools to complete different assignments.
 A field experience coordinator assigns all candidates to schools within Region III.
 Schools are designated as partner schools, and teachers are considered partner teachers.
 Not all schools are in the program; therefore, you are not allowed to choose your schools.
 Additionally, before finishing the program you must have diverse experiences (different grade levels, cultures, ethnic groups, etc.).

-A. During the last semester of your program, you will spend one semester in a classroom setting under the supervision of an experienced, qualified teacher.
-During the semester, you will get the opportunity to practice teaching for a minimum of 180 hours.
-In addition to your supervising teacher, university coordinators periodically observe your teaching to provide guidance and assistance when needed.
-Learn more about student teaching.
+A. During your last year of your program, you will spend two semesters in a classroom setting under the supervision of an experienced, qualified mentor teacher.
+During this year-long residency, you will get the opportunity to practice teaching for a minimum of 180 hours.
+In addition to your mentor teacher, university coordinators periodically observe your teaching to provide guidance and assistance when needed.

 Q. Do I get to choose where I want to student teach?